Planting Tomatoes in the Ground with Photos

 Copyright © Lexi Sundell 2007.
 All Rights Reserved.

-6 Responses to “Planting Tomatoes in the Ground with Photos”
+13 thoughts on “Planting Tomatoes in the Ground with Photos

 We live in Arizona, and have just started seedlings for march planting.
 It gets well over 100 degrees here, and I am doing as much research as I can to ensure my plant’s success.
 Your photos and narrative have been a great benefit to my learning curve.
 Just wanted to give a very sincere thanks for your contributions to the public domain.